Azure Service Fabric support options

 Clusters running on a bronze reliability tier or Single Node Cluster will allow you to run test workloads only.
 If you experience issues with a cluster running on bronze reliability or Single Node Cluster, the Microsoft support team will assist you in mitigating the issue, but will not perform a Root Cause Analysis.
-Please refer to the reliability characteristics of the cluster for more details.
+For more information, please refer to the reliability characteristics of the cluster.

 For more information about what is required for a production ready cluster, please refer to the production readiness checklist.

-Report production issues or request paid support for standalone Service Fabric clusters
+Create a support request for standalone Service Fabric clusters

-For reporting issues on your Service Fabric cluster deployed on-premises or on other clouds, open a ticket for professional support on Microsoft support portal.
+To report issues related to Service Fabric clusters running on-premises or on other clouds, you may open a ticket for professional support on the Microsoft support portal.

 Learn more about:

-Report Azure Service Fabric Issues on Service-Fabric-issues git repo.
-This repo is intended for reporting and tracking issues with Azure Service Fabric and for making small feature requests.
-Do not use this to report live-site issues.
+Report Azure Service Fabric issues at the Service Fabric GitHub.
+This repo is intended for reporting and tracking issues as well as making small feature requests related to Azure Service Fabric.
+Do not use this medium to report live-site issues.

-The Azure Feedback Forum for Service Fabric is the best place for submitting big feature ideas you have for the product as we review the most popular requests are part of our medium to long-term planning.
+The Azure Feedback Forum for Service Fabric is the best place for submitting significant product feature ideas.
+We review the most popular requests and factor them for our medium to long-term planning.
 We encourage you to rally support for your suggestions within the community.